ilyassesalama/Netflix-Cookies-Checker/README.md

 # Netflix Cookies Checker
 This tools helps you automate the process of checking if a Netflix cookie is valid or not saving you time and effort.
-Simply put all of your cookies in Netscape in a new directory called `cookies` and run the script.
+Simply put all of your cookies in Netscape format (.txt) in the `cookies` directory then run the script.
 It will check all of the cookies and output the valid ones in a new folder called `hits`, and the invalid ones in a new folder called `failures`.

 ## How to run the script?
 1. Install the required packages by running `pip install -r requirements.txt`.
-2. Create a new directory called `cookies` and put all of your cookies in it.
+2. A new directory called `cookies` will automatically be created.
+Put all of your cookies in it.
 3. Run the script by running `python main.py`.

 > [!NOTE]